-If you're unfamiliar with sockets or threads, you should read the pages about them linked from the course web page.
-As always, e-mail us at cs168tas@cs.brown.edu or to come to one of our office hours if you have further questions.
+If you're unfamiliar with sockets or threads, you should read the pages about them linked from the course webpage.
+As always, e-mail us at cs1680tas@lists.brown.edu, post a question on Piazza, or come to one of our office hours if you have further questions.